Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 The cavity is Marked as C

-We usually transfer 3 embryos on Day 3 .
-We try to individualise this for each patient, taking into account many variables , such as:
+We usually transfer 3 embryos on Day 3.
+We try to individualize this for each patient, taking into account many variables, such as:

 Ans: Even poor quality embryos can become a healthy baby.
-However, the probability for implantation is lesser , as compared to good quality embryo.
+However, the probability for implantation is lesser, as compared to a good quality embryo.

-Ans: This is because the chances of a high order multiple pregnancy are very high.
+Ans: This is because the chances of high order multiple pregnancies are very high.
 More is not always better !
-Transferring more than 3 embryos just increases the risk of a multiple pregnancy, without improving the chances of success.
+Transferring more than 3 embryos just increases the risk of multiple pregnancies, without improving the chances of success.
 This is especially true if the patient is young; and the embryos are Grade A.

-Ans: No. Blastocyst transfer doesn't increase Pregnancy rate.
+Ans: No. Blastocyst transfer doesn't increase the Pregnancy rate.
 However, it does allow us to select the best quality embryos, because we allow the embryos to compete amongst themselves, and then choose the best.
-Thus, it enables us to transfer fewer embryos as compared to a Day 2/3 transfer, thereby reducing the chances of a multiple pregnancy.
+Thus, it enables us to transfer fewer embryos as compared to a Day 2/3 transfer, thereby reducing the chances of multiple pregnancies.

 Ans: Yes.
-Sequential Embryo transfer does help increase pregnancy rate.
-But it also increases the chances of multiple pregnancy.
+Sequential Embryo transfer does help increase the pregnancy rate.
+But it also increases the chances of multiple pregnancies.
 This is why very few clinics offer this.

 Ans: Each and every biological cell is labeled with the patient's name.
 For example,